dan-wiki/dan-wiki.github.io/_posts/2026-01-19-sourdough-bread.md

    - Wait 30 min → fold again
    - Then let rest for 3–4 hours.

 9. Carefully transfer dough onto flourless surface.
+(Might need a little flour if it's sticky.)
 10. Divide in half and pre-shape into round balls.
 11. Cover with overturned glass bowl for 15 minutes.
 12. Let sit uncovered for 10 minutes.